mjj29/apama-epl-l10n-plugin/README.md

 # EPL L10NPlugin

 Apama EPL Plugin for translating messages using GNU gettext

+## GNU Gettext

+Gettext is an integrated set of tools and libraries for translating strings within code and displaying translations to users based on their configured locale.
+More information can be found on [their website](https://www.gnu.org/software/gettext/) and the [manual for the Gettext utilities](https://www.gnu.org/software/gettext/manual/html_node/index.html)

 ## Supported Apama version

 This works with Apama 10.3 or later

 ## Building the plugin

+To build you will need an Apama installation and a copy of the Gettext libraries and utilities.
+Apama can be downloaded from [Apama Community](http://www.apamacommunity.com).
+Gettext is normally installed by default on all major Linux distributions.
+If you are using a thin base image or similar you may need to install the relevant packages first, which can be found in the packages `gettext` and `libc6-dev` on Debian-based distributions and the `gettext` and `glibc-headers` packages on Redhat-based distributions.
+Windows binaries can be downloaded from [this site](https://mlocati.github.io/articles/gettext-iconv-windows.html).

 In an Apama command prompt on Linux run: